deepanshutiwari27/Smallshark/README.md

 - 3 Open ngrok tool and listen loopback interface from tcpdump
 - 4 Add IP Logger link to ensure obtaining IP address of the target

-### Running this file will disable target's firewall and add bind shell to target's PC
+### Running this file will disable target's firewall and inject bind shell to target's PC

 ### After target opens the file :
 - 1 Open Metasploit or it's equivalent